How to enter

 - The final ranking will be based solely on the final scores.
 In the case of a tie, the marks of the semi-final tests will be taken into consideration.

-- The decision of the panel is final.
+- The decision of the UKSA Technical Committee is final.

-- Entrants agree that if they are the winner of the UK Sommelier of the Year competition, they will act as an ambassador for the event for the period they hold the title.
+- Entrants agree that if they are the winner of the UK Sommelier of the Year competition, they will act as an ambassador for the event for the period they hold the title, and as an ambassador for the United Kingdom Sommelier Academy more generally.